 Treatments for low blood pressure after standing up too quickly include:

-- Your doctor may suggest drinkingmore fluids to treat dehydration.
+- Your provider may suggest drinking more fluids to treat dehydration.

-Personswith NMH should avoid triggers, such as standing for a long period of time.
+People with NMH should avoid triggers, such as standing for a long period of time.
 Other treatments include drinking fluids and increasing salt in your diet.
-Talk to your doctor before trying these measures.
+Talk to your provider before trying these measures.
 In severe cases, medicines may be prescribed.

 Low blood pressure can usually be treated with success.

-Falls due to low blood pressure in older adultscan lead to a broken hip or spinefracture.
-These injuries can reduce a person's health and ability to move around
+Falls due to low blood pressure in older adults can lead to a broken hip or spine fracture.
+These injuries can reduce a person's health and ability to move about.

 When to Contact a Medical Professional